Quick Start with KinD

 $ mesheryctl system context view

-, you can create a new context with Kubernetes as the platform using the following command.
+If the context is not set to platform: kubernetes, you can create a new context with Kubernetes as the platform using the following command.

 $ mesheryctl system context create context-name --platform kubernetes --url http://localhost:9081 --set --yes

-With your KIND cluster configured your current-context
+With your KIND cluster configured your current-context, start Meshery.

 $ mesheryctl system start -p kubernetes